Elliott-Hood-OMSC/2DPlatformerDemo/README.md

 ## Effects

-- An 'VisualEffect' class is what I use, that can:
+- A 'VisualEffect' class is what I use, that can:
   - Screenshake / Screen pull
   - Play a particle / animation at a position
   - Play sound effects